-To this end, we offer a range of practical measures to support all staff with queries or concerns on immigration matters.
+We have a range of practical measures to support international colleagues on life in the UK and queries or concerns on immigration matters.

 Support for your move to the UK

 Our dedicated website for international staff, Relocate@Leeds, is full of useful information about the University and moving to/living in Leeds and the surrounding area, as well as practical information about UK life.
 You might also find our Joining the University pages useful for when you arrive.